lizasouza/asana_github/README.md

  - Choose Let me select individual events and within it Issues
  - Make sure Active is ticked and Update/Save.
 ### 3. Setting up the code integration.js
-1. Open the file in local and make the changes required according to your Github Repository , Asana and Local URL.
+1. Open the file in local and make the changes required according to your Github Repository PAT , Asana PAT and Local URL.
-2. Changes are highlighted in the code for convienience.
+2. Changes are highlighted in the code for convenience.
 3. Once all changes are done, save the file as integration.js to this path in your local :  C:\ProgramData\Jenkins\.jenkins\workspace\webhook

 ### Finally Create an Issue on Github Repository and you will see a task created in Asana.